Running your own firm can be a big, bold risk.

 This is why it’s ideal to choose a structure that supports your current budget and future growth.

-Here’s a simple illustration of the four most used legal structures:
+Here are the four most used legal structures:

 Sole Proprietorship